What is in this leaflet

 When you must not take it

 Do not take DYTREX if you are allergic to medicines containing duloxetine hydrochloride or any of the ingredients listed at the end of this leaflet.
-Symptoms of an allergic reaction can include shortness of breath, wheezing or difficulty breathing, swelling of the face, lips, tongue, or other parts of the body.
+Symptoms of an allergic reaction can include shortness of breath, wheezing or difficulty breathing, swelling of the face, lips, tongue, or other parts of the body; rash, itching or hives on the skin.

 Do not take DYTREX if you have liver disease.
 This could increase the chance of you having liver problems during treatment with DYTREX.